-One of the few organisations focusing exclusively on bridging the gap between academic research and on-the-ground support and action to improve animal well-being.
+One of the few organisations focusing exclusively on bridging the gap between academic research and on-the-ground support and action to improve animal well-being and nature protection.

-A “think and do tank” dedicated to moving beyond debate and theoretical discourse into real-world animal advocacy applications.
+A “think and do tank” dedicated to moving beyond debate and theoretical discourse into real-world animal and nature advocacy applications.

 What does AnimalWise do?

 Improving animal well-being by connecting it with science in order to transform human attitudes and behavior towards animals.